caseycs/po-data-heaven/README.md

 # Product Owner Data Heaven

+## Project isAbandoned, please use AirBnb Superset instead

+That was a good try at that time, but nowadays there are better alternatives.
+Take a look at https://github.com/airbnb/superset !

+## Overall

 [![Build Status](https://travis-ci.org/caseycs/po-data-heaven.svg?branch=master)](https://travis-ci.org/caseycs/po-data-heaven)

 Fast and simple way to build reports against relational data.
 Inspired by hours or investigating